-Magnetic name badges are not considered the same as an official ATSU ID badge and should not be used as such.
+e badges are not considered official ATSU ID badge and used as such.

-Magnetic badges may only list your name, master's or doctoral degree(s), pertinent certifications, and department.
-All badge orders are subject to approval by C&M.
+ges may only list your name, ctoral degree(s), pertinent and department.
+All badge ject to approval by C&M.

-ITS creates, prints, and issues official photo ID badges that are color coded.
+ints, and issues official photo are color coded.